Antitussive

 2015 Sep Allergologia et Immunopathologia Miceli Sopo S, Greco M, Monaco S, Varrasi G, Di Lorenzo G, Simeone G

-Review Article Cough Honey Children's Health Non-specific Acute CoughMilk and honey mixture seems to be at least as effective as dextromethorphan and levodropropizine, the most prescribed over-the-counter antitussives in Italy, in non-specific acute cough in children.
+Review Article Honey Children's Health Non-specific Acute CoughMilk and honey mixture seems to be at least as effective as dextromethorphan and levodropropizine, the most prescribed over-the-counter antitussives in Italy, in non-specific acute cough in children.

 A Review of the Phytochemistry and Pharmacological Activities of Raphani Semen